pensjonatus/flash-fiction/blog/the-day-she-left.md

 ---
-title: 'The Day She Left'
+title: The Day She Left
 date: '2015-11-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was a lazy Sunday morning and I was still in bed when I heard her get up.
 The